RENEE MONTAGNE, HOST:

 LAREINA YEE: Why are both things important?
 If you were going to adopt a new IT system for all the people in your company, you might want that to be participative, because you would like user input.

 KAUFMAN: But other situations might require a different approach, and companies could benefit from having both.
 Yet another reason women make a difference - and this is a big one - women may be better able to understand their customers or potential customers, who increasingly are female.
-Silvia Ann Hewlett of the Center for Talent Innovation likes to tell this story.
+Sylvia Ann Hewlett of the Center for Talent Innovation likes to tell this story.
 Reality TV star Bethenny Frankel had an idea for a lower-calorie margarita and tried to get major liquor companies to embrace it.

-SILVIA ANN HEWLETT: So she actually created the prototype and traipsed around, and she kept on meeting the groups of white men in their 50s who just didn't get it.
+SYLVIA ANN HEWLETT: So she actually created the prototype and traipsed around, and she kept on meeting the groups of white men in their 50s who just didn't get it.
 They didn't see how anyone would pay real money for a drink that wasn't the real thing.

 KAUFMAN: So Frankel and a business partner launched the idea themselves, and it wasn't long before a major liquor company bought Skinny Girl Cocktails, which now has a long list of products, including low-calorie wine.